 The Zaccho Studio in Bayview Hunters Point is one of the largest in San Francisco (4,200 sq ft) and utilized for rehearsals, performances, community events, and educational activities for youth and adults.
 We are San Francisco’s oldest Black-run dance company and the only professional dance company based in Bayview Hunters Point.

 Zaccho Dance Theatre draws inspiration from social histories and racial justice themes, and returns it to the community through youth arts education, adult classes, and artists in residency programs, many at low or no-cost to participants.
 Zaccho also produces the biennial San Francisco Aerial Arts Festival.
 As a longstanding nonprofit program, we pride ourselves on maintaining our artistic integrity, social consciousness, and community involvement, and invite you to attend, participate, educate, and donate however you can.

-Zaccho Dance Theatre's home is San Francisco's Bayview Hunters Point (BVHP) where Zaccho manages a large Studio that is utilized for rehearsal, performances, and educational activities for youth and adults.
-Zaccho is the only nonprofit dance company in the BVHP district of San Francisco.
-The company's arts education program was created to integrate our nationally renowned, highly innovative performance work with the experiences of our young neighbors.
-For over 19 years, Zaccho's Arts Education Program has served 100-150 children annually by offering free in-school and after-school classes and performance opportunities to students 7-17 years old.
+The company's Youth Performing Arts Program (YPAP) is a collaborative youth arts education program developed to enhance classroom learning, educating both the mind and the physical body.
+YPAP was created to integrate our nationally renowned, highly innovative performance work with the life experiences and possibilities of our young Bayview Hunters Point neighbors.
+For over 30 years, YPAP has served 100-150 children annually by offering free in-school and after-school classes and performance opportunities to public school students 7-17 years old.